Orange-OpenSource/a11y-guidelines/src/en/articles/watch-june-july-2024.md

 - Don't use web.dev: https://adrianroselli.com/2024/07/dont-use-webdev-for-accessibility-info.html
 - Not always easy to have good examples of a11y: https://cerovac.com/a11y/2024/06/why-is-it-so-difficult-to-give-best-in-class-accessibility-examples-of-websites/
 - How I write my alt, Adrian Roselli, practical and effective: https://adrianroselli.com/2024/05/my-approach-to-alt-text.html
-- Feedback on the design pattern (ARIA du W3c) pagination, where it is reiterated that they are a proposal, not an obligation, nor a standard (in): https://adrianroselli.com/2024/07/feedback-on-a-pagination-pattern.html
+- Feedback on the design pattern (ARIA du W3C) pagination, where it is reiterated that they are a proposal, not an obligation, nor a standard (in): https://adrianroselli.com/2024/07/feedback-on-a-pagination-pattern.html
-- Dungeons and Dragons can inspire you for your replacement texts (in): https://ericwbailey.website/published/dungeons-and-dragons-taught-me-how-to-write-alt-text/
+- Dungeons and Dragons can inspire you for your replacement texts: https://ericwbailey.website/published/dungeons-and-dragons-taught-me-how-to-write-alt-text/

 ## Assistive technologies